Delta Dental Offers Individual Insurance!

 Clasp - A part of a removable partial denture that directly retains or stabilizes a denture.

 Cleaning - Removal of plaque and calculus (tartar) from teeth, generally above the gum line.
-DDA preferred terminology is cleaning instead of prophy or prophylaxis.
+DDPA preferred terminology is cleaning instead of prophy or prophylaxis.
 Example: "Dentists recommend scheduling two routine cleanings each year."

 Clenching - The forceful holding together of the upper and lower teeth, which places stress on the ligaments that hold the teeth to the jawbone and the lower jaw to the skull.